-According to different surveys and studies there are 20-36% college freshmen will choose to major in science.
-A great deal of students will concentrate in engineering proper.
-Many of them will find themselves struggling to work in a decent company to provide for a living while very small percent of those students will actually obtain VIP jobs in the United States.
+According to different surveys and studies, there are 20-36% of college freshmen will choose to major in science.
+Many students will concentrate on engineering proper.
+Many of them will find themselves struggling to work in a decent company to provide for a living while the very small percentage of those students will actually obtain VIP jobs in the United States.
 So choosing an engineering field is quite risky.
 However, it is like that with any career choice you make: you have a chance to become famous and you have a chance to end up pretty much nowhere.
 What can you do in order not to get into the second group of people?

 Setting Goals in Advance

 It is better to have your goals set at the very beginning of your engineering career.
 If you know what kind of company you want to work for in the future it is best to try and get an internship in one of the market leaders.
 Everybody knows that the brand Tesla is related to electric cars so if that is something you want to do, then go ahead and win the internship there.

 Please don't confuse engineering with software engineering.
 These are two completely different industries although they sound similar.
 If you are interested in how to write a software engineer, you can check this new article on our blog.